14 Crucial Factors Your Homepage Needs [A Detailed Guide]

-With the change in how we access websites, I often wonder if there really is a homepage anymore.
+With the many different portals and platforms that people access a website, I often wonder if there really is a homepage anymore.
 We tend to access websites through various channels and land on various interior websites.

-Where people land depends on your internet marketing goals and campaigns.
-If you are performing any Pay-Per-Click (PPC) campaigns, you are most likely sending people to specific landing pages based on the user’s search.
-Google indexes more than your homepage so, again, depending on a person’s search, they might end up on that phrase related to that search.
+If you have a search engine optimization (SEO) campaign, Google indexes more than your homepage so, again, depending on a person’s search, they might end up on that phrase related to that search.
 For example, if I search ‘Houston Emergency Plumbing’ I don’t expect to be sent to a homepage with general information.
-I am hoping I find specific details on what to do, who to call, and any next steps.
+I expect to find specific details on what to do, who to call, and any next steps.

 So what should you include on your homepage?

 Short answer?
 It depends… I know.
 Don’t you hate that?When wondering what to put on the homepage, ask yourself these 4 important questions.
 Click To Tweet